invokermain/guardian-rust-tui/README.md

 # guardian-rust-tui
-A Text-based Client that let' you read the Guardian (Learning Project).
+A Text-based Client that let's you read the Guardian (Learning Project).